Tachi107/cloudflare-ddns/README.md

 [![codecov](https://codecov.io/gh/Tachi107/cloudflare-ddns/branch/main/graph/badge.svg?token=Y7NI126ZUQ)](https://codecov.io/gh/Tachi107/cloudflare-ddns)
 [![REUSE status](https://api.reuse.software/badge/github.com/Tachi107/cloudflare-ddns)](https://api.reuse.software/info/github.com/Tachi107/cloudflare-ddns)

-cloudflare-ddns is a tool that can be used to dynamically update a DNS record using Cloudflare's API.
+cloudflare-ddns is a little program that is really useful when you want to host something but your ISP only provides you a dynamic IP address.
+It uses Cloudflare's API to update a given DNS record when needed.

+It's super fast and really lightweight, making it a valid choice for constrained environments.

 ## Usage